ieshreya/Data4Humanity/README.md

 - Promote transparency and accountability in global issues.

 ### How It Works
-1. **Data Collection**: Use open datasets from WHO, UN, and other sources.
+1. **Data Collection** - Use open datasets from WHO, UN, and other sources.
-2. **Data Cleaning & Analysis**: Process data using SQL and Python.
+2. **Data Cleaning & Analysis** - Process data using SQL and Python.
-3. **Visualization & Storytelling**: Build dashboards and designs in Tableau to present key insights.
+3. **Visualization & Storytelling** - Build dashboards and designs in Tableau to present key insights.
-4. **Community Engagement**: Share insights to encourage collaboration.

 ### Key Focus Areas
 - Public Health & Disease Prevention